mattbryanking/GVSU-CIS350-JUMPERS/docs/software_requirements_specification_final.md

     4. coins collected shall be displayed on screen.
     5. debuff items shall be used by pressing the ";" button on your keyboard.
 4. Theme
-    1. The levels shall have a consistent theme
+    1. The levels shall have a consistent theme.
-    2. The game shall have a pixelated art style
+    2. The game shall have a pixelated art style.
-    3. Characters shall have the same art style
+    3. Characters shall have the same art style.
-    4. enemies shall have the same sprites across all levels
+    4. enemies shall have the same sprites across all levels.
     5. All sprites shall have consistent hitboxes that reflect their design and animation.